Nick Madrigal Player Props: Cubs vs. Phillies

-The Chicago Cubs, including Nick Madrigal (.471 on-base percentage in past 10 games, 138 points above season-long percentage), battle starter Aaron Nola and the Philadelphia Phillies at Wrigley Field, Wednesday at 8:05 PM ET.
+On Thursday, Nick Madrigal (hitting .433 in his past 10 games) and the Chicago Cubs face the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
+First pitch is at 8:05 PM ET.

-In his most recent game, he had two hits (going 2-for-3) against the Phillies.
+In his last game, he racked up three hits (going 3-for-4 with a double) against the Phillies.

 Nick Madrigal Game Info & Props vs. the Phillies